kaiyuan8/CS126-final-project/Proposal.md

 A complete virus status will be cirrectly updated by the second week

+A Furnished single map will be completed by the thrid week

-A complete settings/choices to adjust simulator will be completed by the thrid week
+A complete settingss to adjust simulator will be added by the forth week